-for a single initial configuration, that of a full ternary tree of height three with forty initial criminals.
-Although not shown here in full detail, simulations performed with forty initial criminals on extremely hierarchical structures, such as linear or binary trees, lead to higher eradication probabilities once law enforcement pursuits Similarly extremely low hierarchical are introduced. initial structures lead to higher eradication probabilities.
-These results indicate that the simplest networks to eradicate are those with initial low b where once investigations begin, at the early stages of the pursuit process, almost certainly the kingpin will be reached, or those that grow in a non-centralized manner where the many initial street criminals provided by very high b allow for easy access to the kingpin who is just one or two levels removed from street activity.
+Finally, we performed simulations with 40 initial criminals, varying the initial configurations prior to police intervention.
+We found low branching, such as linear or binary trees, led to higher eradication probabilities once law enforcement pursuits are introduced.
+Similarly extremely large initial branching led to higher eradication probabilities.
+These results indicate that the simplest networks to eradicate are those with initially low b where once investigations begin, at the early stages of the pursuit process, almost certainly the kingpin will be reached, or those that grow in an almost noncentralized manner where the many initial street criminals provided by very high b allow for easy access to the kingpin who is just one or two levels removed from street activity.
 Extremely prudent (low b) or ambitious (high b) kingpins are thus the most vulnerable.
-On the contrary, the most robust initial networks are those that grow enough levels and with enough members at each of them to effectively shield the kingpin from arrest in the early stages of the pursuit process.
+On the contrary, the most robust initial networks are those that grow enough levels and with enough criminal members prior to police intervention to effectively shield the kingpin from arrest as soon as the pursuit process is initiated, thus allowing for a vigorous successive growth.